CupidonSauce173/Blur-Detection/README.md

 ```

 ## How to run
+First, create an "images" folder next to the script if you wish to use default values.

-First, put all the images you want in the 'images' folder or any other folder you wish.
+Second, put all the images you want in the 'images' folder or any other folder you wish.
 Then, run
 ```bash
 python detect_blur.py --images images
 ```